GIS-enthusiast/SQL-Cheat-Sheet/README.md

 ```sql
 WHERE first_name NOT IN ("Jimmy", "Jane", "etc");
 ```
-Opposite of in is NOT IN, ie dont include these names.
+Opposite of IN is NOT IN, ie dont include these names.

 AND, OR etc have a hierachy, AND is higher than OR.
 TO avoid confusion at runtime, use parentheses!
 Use parentheses when writing complex expressions.